sequoiar/DexCharts/README.md

 Future versions will include:

+* More charts of course.
+* More options and configurability on existing charts.
 * Ability to cross over from D3JS to other frameworks such as ThreeJS/WebGL.
 * Pluggable tool support.
 IE: Charts will know enough about themselves to provide hints to tools so that they are easily integrated into visualization [tools such as Dex](http://dexvis.com/).
 There is a method to my madness...